 3. Build an invoice and list the tracked “project time”

-Once you’re ready to issue an invoice for the work put in, go to the Invoicing section in the left-hand menu and click Create invoice.
+Once you’re ready to fill out and issue an invoice for the work put in, go to the Invoicing section in the left-hand menu and click Create invoice.

 But then you get to the Invoice positions section, and here’s where it gets interesting.